Magyartanulas/magyartanulas.github.io/word_order.md

 * A mohó róka megette a csirkét. - (The greedy fox at the chicken.
 NEUTRAL)
   - A mohó **róka** ette meg a csirkét. - (It was the *fox* that ate the chicken.)
   - A **csirkét** ette meg a mohó róka.  - (It was the *chicken* that the fox ate.)

+This detachment can also be seen when a verb and a telic verb in the infinitive are used together.

+* Próbáltam elmagyarázni neked. - (I tried to explain to you.)
+* El próbáltam magyarázni neked, de nem hallgattál rám! - (I *tried* to explain to you, but you didn't listen to me!)

+Without much change in the word order, the focus goes on `próbáltam`.
+When separation happens the format is always [coverb] [verb] [verb inf.].

 ### Questions + is